systechafrica/NASSIT-Documentation/docs/src/members/members.md

 -   Click **label 4** button and from the drop-down menu then click to certify, authorize, and approve selected members from the batch.

-Clicking the **'Cancelled Members in Batch'** button will show a section listing all members whose membership has been revoked.
-To retore membership, select individuals from the grid table and click the **'Restore Membership'** button as shown below:
+Clicking the **Cancelled Members in Batch** button will show a section listing all members whose membership has been revoked.
+To retore membership, select individuals from the grid table and click the **Restore Membership** button as shown below:

 <img  alt="Restore Membership" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image16.png">